loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

     update_read_serializer_class = PostDetailSerializer
 ```

-Now you’re using different input and output serializers as well!
+Now you're using different input and output serializers as well!

 And it also works for any extra actions you add onto the ViewSet.
-So you can have different serializers for each action, you can have different serializers for input and output, and a different serializer for every combination of action and method, with sensible fallback logic so you don’t have to specify a serializer for every possible combination (like you’re forced to do with rest-framework-actions).
+So you can have different serializers for each action, you can have different serializers for input and output, and a different serializer for every combination of action and method, with sensible fallback logic so you don't have to specify a serializer for every possible combination (like you're forced to do with rest-framework-actions).

 The code is [published on PyPI](https://pypi.org/project/drf-action-serializers/) and can be installed with one command: